-For each tested sensor, three resistance measures are required: the resistance of the track exposed to corrosion, the resistance of the track used as reference for the temperature compensation and the resistance of a pt100 temperature sensor.
-Given this requirement, the measuring system is able to accommodate 6 sensors for their characterization.
+For each tested sensor, three resistance measures were required: the resistance of the track exposed to corrosion, the resistance of the track used as reference for the temperature compensation, and the resistance of the pt100 temperature sensor.
+Given this requirement, the measuring system has the capacity to accommodate six sensors for characterisation.